ChadHayes91/Chad_Hayes_Portfolio/README.md

 ##### My name is Chad Hayes.
-I am currently a master's student studying computer science at the Georgia Institute of Technology with an expected graduation date of May 2021.
 This page is a collection of some of my academic projects during my master's program.

 Each project below contains at least one link to a GitHub page which contains a project description as well as implementation details.
 If applicable, there is also a link to a GitHub repository for a particular project's code.